 - a.
-Submission to such conduct is made, either explicitly or implicitly, a term or condition of any person's employment, standing in sport, or participation in events, sports programs and/or activities; or when submission to or rejection of such conduct is used as the basis for sporting decisions affecting the individual (often referred to as "quid pro quo" harassment); or - b.
+Submission to such conduct is made, either explicitly or implicitly, a term or condition of any person's employment, education, standing in sport, or participation in events, sports programs, and/or activities; - b.
+Submission to, objection to, or rejection of such conduct or communication is used as the basis for employment, education, or sporting decisions affecting the individual (often referred to as "quid pro quo" harassment); or - b.
 Such conduct creates a hostile environment.
 A "hostile environment" exists when the conduct is sufficiently severe, persistent, and/or pervasive such that it interferes with, limits, or deprives any individual of the opportunity to participate in any program or activity.
-Conduct must be deemed severe, persistent, or pervasive from both a subjective and an objective perspective.
-Whether a hostile environment exists depends on the totality of known circumstances, including, but not limited to: - i.
-The frequency, nature, and severity of the conduct; - ii.
-Whether the conduct was physically threatening; - iii.
-The effect of the conduct on the Claimant's mental or emotional state; - iv.
-Whether the conduct was directed at more than one person; - v.
-Whether the conduct arose in the context of other discriminatory conduct;
+Conduct or communication must be deemed severe, persistent, or pervasive from both a subjective and an objective perspective. - 1.
+Subjectively hostile environment From the perspective of the Claimant, the environment was perceived as hostile (e.g. informing someone else about the alleged conduct is sufficient to establish subjective hostility the Claimant felt the conduct was sufficiently hostile it merited telling someone about it).
+The fact that an individual tolerated, participated in, or seemed agreeable or unaffected in the past is not dispositive. - 2.
+Objectively hostile environment The conduct or communication(s) must create an environment a reasonable person in the Claimant's position would find hostile.